-The carrying case includes a 12V 7Ah battery which is capable of running the system several days between charges.
+Refer to the wiring diagrams in Appendix C. The carrying case includes a 12V, 7Ah battery which is capable of running the system several days between charges.
 To turn on the logger, connect the red battery terminal wire to the positive terminal of the battery.

 An AC charger is included for recharging the battery, usually after a logging session is done.
 However, the battery can be continuously charged by connecting the power cable to a 100-240 VAC receptacle.
 If used out-doors, connect only to a GFCI protected circuit, and be sure the connection is made in a weathertight outlet.
-Make sure no un-authorized personnel have access to the unit as there is risk of electrical shock if miss-handled.
-Do not attempt to use the AC charger if there is any chance of rain during your logging session.
-A much safer option, if charging is needed while collecting data, is to purchase the 110-WS-25SP 10-watt solar panel/regulator.
+In remote locations, a NovaLynx 110-WS-25SP 10-Watt Solar Panel with Regulator (sold separately), may be used.